-where $r_{i,\text{low}} = r_i \cdot 0.95$ and $r_{i,\text{high}} = r_i \cdot 1.05$.
+where $\Tilde{r}_{i,\text{low}} = \Tilde{r}_i \cdot 0.95$ and $\Tilde{r}_{i,\text{high}} = \Tilde{r}_i \cdot 1.05$.

 The analysis generates comprehensive tornado plots for two operational modes.
-First, for our alternative care-enabled ED model operating at optimal threshold $\theta^*$, we provide tornado plots beginning with the base case (parameter set 1/2), then systematically varying each operational ratio by $20\%$ in their feasible region to assess high and low sensitivity scenarios while fixing other ratios, incorporating both urgent and non-urgent revenue streams and associated costs.
+First, for our alternative care-enabled ED model operating at optimal threshold $\theta^*$, we provide tornado plots beginning with the base case (rural/urban parameter set), then systematically varying each operational ratio by $20\%$ in their feasible region to assess high and low sensitivity scenarios while fixing other ratios, incorporating both urgent and non-urgent revenue streams and associated costs.
 Second, for the alternative care-disabled case where all non-urgent patients enter the ED if $N(t) < k$ without alternative care options, we apply the same procedure.
 This comparative approach reveals differential sensitivity patterns between our alternative care policy and traditional ED operations, identifying which operational ratios exert the greatest influence on system performance and demonstrating the robustness of our threshold policy across varying proportional configurations.
-We do our analyses separately for rural and urban ED settings.
+We analyze rural and urban ED settings separately.